sdat2/sdat2.github.io/index.md

 I like to code.
 I suspect that I am often verbose.

-Check out my github for most of my code.
+Check out my github for evidence.

+I completed an integrated Master of Science (physics) degree at the University of Cambridge.

 Projects that I am currently involved in:

+ - Using sensitivity analysis on simplified global physical models to understand CMIP biases in the tropics.
- - Detecting fronts in the Southern ocean using a numbe of different algorithms.
+ - Detecting fronts in the Southern Ocean using different algorithms.
  - Looking at the return periods of storm surges produced by tropical cyclones in climate models.
- - Detecting biodivirsity using ML algorithms on earth observation products.
+ - Detecting habitat fragmentation using ML algorithms on earth observation products.

 My primary academic supervisor is Dr. Dan Jones of the British Antarctic Survey.

-My intellectual inspirations are Kerry Emanuel, Nassim Taleb, Dan Chavas, David Mackay, Milton Friedman, and Roger Scruton.
+Feel free to get in touch.
+My email address is ${my github handle} at cam.ac.uk .